Install the tracking code

 To favorite a prospect, click theIf you'd like to add a company to the CRM click the + icon to the right of the company name.
 Alternatively, you can check the box beside multiple companies and click +Add to database to add them all at once. star next to the prospect.

 Click the company name to see additional details about the company, such as industry, annual revenue, and location.
-You'll also see which pages and content the prospect is reviewing on your site to see where there may be potential to further qualify your prospects.

 Click View in LinkedIn to access the company's LinkedIn profile or click theexternal link icon to the right of the Domain property to go to the company's website.

 Click Add a company next to the company name to create a record for this company in your CRM database.
 The company will then be available from the companies dashboard.

 Scroll down to see the Related companies section.
 This will show you similar companies in the industry.
 Click a company name to access the company's website.